What is a Māori Data and Emerging Technology Ethicist?

-In relation to Data and new and emerging technologies such as Artificial Intelligence, Machine learning, Robotics and Māori Data Sovereignty etc. an ethicist’s role is to create and use guidelines that advise on the design and outcomes of the technology and their impacts on humans and society.
-The foundations are often use Greek philosophy (Aristotle, Plato, etc.) and western morals.
+In relation to Data and new and emerging technologies such as Artificial Intelligence, Machine learning, Robotics and Māori Data Sovereignty etc., a governance role is to create and use guidelines that advise on the design and outcomes of the technology and their impacts on humans and society.

 their rich philosophical lessons to help explain and guide developments from a Māori perspective.
 In addition, the guiding